-So you want to have a perfect Chicago itinerary with the Art Institute?
-Of course you do, my cultured World Traveler!
+Greetings Internet Stranger and welcome to a perfect Chicago itinerary!
+Are you interested in experiencing Chicago’s fine art scene?
+Of course you are, my cultured World Traveler!
 You want to follow in the footsteps of Ferris Bueller and make out with your sweetie in front of a Chagall stained glass window at the Art Institute.

 But even if you’re not a fan of John Hughes’s greatest achievement, I promise this 24 Hour itinerary will hit all of Chicago’s main points.
 If this is your first time in Chicago, this day is most ideal for you.

 If it is not your first time in Chicago, I’m sure you haven’t exhausted the wonders of American Gothic, postmodern architecture, and the Garrett Mix.
 So enjoy spending a beautiful day enjoying all that the Windy City and the Art Institute have to offer!

 Chicago is the third largest city in the United States, so there’s no shortage of places to stay here.
 But you want something that’s in a safe, convenient neighborhood.
 And if you’re anything like me, you want something within your price range for your Chicago itinerary.

 So I recommend the Hampton Inn Chicago West Loop.
 It’s near many trendy restaurants like The Girl and the Goat, the staff is friendly and helpful.
 Plus breakfast is included!
 What more could you want?

 If the weather is rainy or snowy, which happens quite often in Chicago, I recommend the Asgard Rain Boots.
 They are comfy/cozy and keep my feet dry all day.
 Plus they’re cute enough that I can wear them out without feeling like some gauche tourist with gross feet.